ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 Typically the alignments are from a non-mutagenized negative control library and the variants are subsamples from a VCF containing all codon permutations matching the mutagenesis signature across the target region.
 See satmut\_utils/src/prototype/run\_variant_generatory.py to generate variants in a target *de novo*.

-See sim requirement 4 in the section above for a description of primer masking in the context of simulation.
+See 'sim' requirement 4 in the section above for a description of primer masking in the context of simulation.
 The primer BED must have a strand field.
 See satmut\_utils/tests/test\_data/CBS\_insilico_primers.bed for an example BED file.

 Specify that the alignments are from a RACE-like library preparation chemistry, and use a new random seed to select different read pairs for editing:
 ```